mylofi/local-data-lock/BUNDLERS.md

 import { getLockKey, lockData, unlockData } from "@lo-fi/local-data-lock";
 ```

-When `import`ed like this, both Vite and Webpack should (via these plugins) properly find and bundle the `dist/bundlers/ldl.mjs` ESM library module with the rest of your app code, hopefully without any further steps necessary.
+When `import`ed like this, Astro, Vite, Webpack should (via these plugins) properly find and bundle the `dist/bundlers/ldl.mjs` ESM library module with the rest of your app code, hopefully without any further steps necessary.